Complements of discriminants of real parabolic function singularities. II: Results for the classes

 \begin{lemma} A polynomial of the form $($\ref{vers0}$)$ with the principal part $($\ref{equas}$)$ has a critical point of class $E_7$ with zero critical value and a critical point of class $A_2$ with critical value $3^{\frac{15}{2}}2^{-8}$ if and only if it is one of four polynomials

 \end{lemma}

 {\it Proof.} Let $f$ be a polynomial that satisfies the conditions of this lemma.
-By Lemma 5 of \cite{vasX9}, the $j$-invariant of its principal homogeneous part is equal to 0, hence $A = \pm \frac{\sqrt{3}}{2}$ in (\ref{equas}).
+By Lemma 5 of \cite{vasX9}, the $j$-invariant of its principal homogeneous part is equal to 0.
+By the formula for $j$-invariants of quartic forms (see \cite{Mukai}, \S 1.3), $A = \pm \frac{\sqrt{3}}{2}$ in (\ref{equas}).
 We can assume that the coordinates $(x, y)$ are centered at the $E_7$ point.
 In these coordinates, the monomials of degree $\leq 2$ of the polynomial $f$ vanish, and the homogeneous part of degree three is proportional to the third degree of a linear function that also divides the degree four homogeneous part of $f$.
 Thus, the degree three homogeneous part has the form $\alpha x^3$ or $\alpha y^3$, $\alpha \neq 0$.
 The critical value of the polynomial at the $A_2$ \ point is equal to $\pm 3^{\frac{15}{2}}2^{-8} \alpha^2$, where $\pm$ is the sign of $A$.
 This value is equal to $3^{\frac{15}{2}}2^{-8}$ if and only if this sign is $+$ and $\alpha$ equals $1$ or $-1$. $\Box$

 {\it Proof of Proposition \ref{estx1}.} The deduction of this proof from Lemma \ref{lemx1} essentially repeats the proof of Proposition \ref{estx+} with the following simplification.
-In this case, the neighborhood of the point ${\bf \tilde T}(x^3y+\sqrt{3}x^2y^2+x y^3+x^3)$ in the parameter space of the deformation (\ref{vers0}) has no nontrivial automorphisms that commute with the Lyashko--Looijenga covering (see \cite{vasX9}, \S~4.5).
+In this case, the neighborhoods of the point ${\bf \tilde T}(x^3y+\sqrt{3}x^2y^2+x y^3+x^3)$ in the parameter space of the deformation (\ref{vers0}) have no nontrivial automorphisms that commute with the Lyashko--Looijenga covering (see \cite{vasX9}, \S~4.5).
 Therefore, the statement of Proposition \ref{estx1} follows immediately from the fact that all four polynomials (\ref{ea1}) belong to the same orbit of the group $G_1$. $\Box$

 {\it Proof of Theorem \ref{theX91}.} Proposition \ref{estx1} implies that any virtual component of the formal graph of type $X_9^1$ is associated with at most four real connected components mapped to each other by the group $G_1$.
 Below we prove that six of the virtual components described in Proposition \ref{proX91} are associated with single real connected component each, while each of the four remaining virtual components is associated with a pair of real connected components that are mapped into each other by the central symmetry in $\R^2$.